strcoder4007/Mario-Reinforcement-Learning/README.md

    This command will start the training process using the PPO algorithm.
    After/during training the best model will be saved in `/tmp/` directory.

 2. Monitor training progress and visualize results using Tensorboard visualizations.
 Logs are stored in the `board` folder.
+Use it by running:

+    ```bash
+    tensorboard --logdir "board"
+    ```

 3. You can watch the agent playing the game using the `best_model.zip` in `/tmp/` directory by running: